 Plaques can be used for just about any purpose.
 They add a classical look as an architectural feature.
 Some of the most common uses are:

 Museums and Parks – You are likely familiar with the giant plaques found in parks that detail the historical significance of points of interest.
-In addition, bronze plaques are a durable way to list the name and artist for works of art in museums or in any outdoor area.
-They can also be used to celebrate donor contributions or remembrance plaques.
+In addition, these are a durable way to list the name and artist for works of art in museums or in any outdoor area.
+They can also be used to celebrate donor contributions or remembrance.

 Recognizing Extraordinary Service – As a way to recognize exemplary service, people often receive these plaques after having served in a given field for many years.
 This is especially true in the military, corporations, police departments, and educational institutions.
 So that visitors can acknowledge what a person did, sometimes these plaques are found in museums underneath the portrait of a famous person.